This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 for your business.
 Therefore, you don’t typically just send these messages from service A directly to service B, and

-have service B hold on to the message in memory, as (a) depending on the number of messages, this could use up more
+have service B hold on to the message in memory.
+Depending on the number of messages, this could use up more

-memory than service B has available and (b) if service B crashes, then all messages it hasn’t processed will be lost.
+memory than service B has available, and if service B crashes, all messages it hasn’t processed will be lost.

-Instead, service A sends messages to, and service B reads messages from, a data store that is designed to facilitate
+Instead, service A sends messages to, and service B reads messages from, a data store designed to facilitate

 this type of asynchronous communication by persisting messages to disk and tracking the state of those messages

 (e.g., whether they have been processed).
-Broadly speaking, there are two types of data stores that can do this:
+Broadly speaking, two types of data stores can do this:

 Message queues